KILTprotocol/docs/docs/chain/collator.md

 The configuration can be checked by visiting `https://localhost:3000` and authenticating with the username and password set in `.env` at step 3.

 ### Configuring Alert Notification Channel
-Choose any of the supported notification channels and follow the [Grafana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) to receive alerts and notifications.
+Choose any of the supported notification channels and follow the [grafana documentation](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) to receive alerts and notifications.

 Overall, for monitoring we recommend the following stack:
 - Prometheus
 - Grafana
 - Node exporter
-- Slack
 - Nginx

 ## Bootnodes